dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/vertica-configs.md

 ###### Using the `merge_update_columns` config parameter

-The `merge_update_columns` config parameter is passed to only merge the columns specified and it accepts list of  table columns.
+The `merge_update_columns` config parameter is passed to only update the columns specified and it accepts a list of table columns.